antonioortegajr/with-liberty-backup/docs/ABOUT.md

 This system works well and has quickly moved into the features phase.
 I do think this repo could be easly adapted for other people use.

+** Every click is friction - minimize the number of clicks to get from one place to the next